barnardb/cookies/README.md

 outputting them in a format appropriate for use in the HTTP `Cookie` header.
 This is useful in some scripting situations.

-This core cookie reading code is provided by the [zellyn/kooky] cookie extraction library This project wraps that library with some code to abstract browser differences away, filter for cookies that match a URL, and provide a command-line interface.
+This core cookie reading code is provided by the [zellyn/kooky] cookie extraction library.
+This `cookies` tool provides a command-line interface to that library that allows you to select which browser cookie databases to use and filter for all or a particular cookie that are relevant for a given URL.

 [zellyn/kooky]: https://github.com/zellyn/kooky